Jha-Shubham19/SKJ_Weather/README.md

 ## Credits

-- [wttr.in](https://wttr.in/): A weather service that provides weather data in various formats, used to fetch real-time weather information for cities.
+- [wttr.in](https://github.com/chubin/wttr.in): A weather service that provides weather data in various formats, used to fetch real-time weather information for cities.

 ## Contributions

 Contributions to the Weather App are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.

----

-Thank you for using the Weather App!
-If you have any questions or need further assistance, please don't hesitate to contact us at weather.app@example.com.
-Happy weather checking! 🌤️